Skip to menu Skip to content Skip to footer

 The support and multidisciplinary education she has received throughout her studies at UQ have seen her excel in all realms of journalism.

-“I appreciate that UQ provides media and production support through the hybrid workshop mode, and I could learn extra skills in video editing, audio recording, and photography foundations."
+“I appreciate that UQ provides media and production support through the hybrid workshop mode, so I could learn extra skills in video editing, audio recording, and photography foundations."

 After graduation

-“I will strive to improve my personal worldview and recognition of high-attention news events around the world in order to be adequately prepared to be an extraordinary journalist."
+“I will strive to improve my personal worldview and understanding of high-profile news events around the world in order to be adequately prepared to be an extraordinary journalist."

 Advice to future international students